HS4LC Skills Bridge offers three targeted programmes for young adults with learning disabilities and autism to achieve independence and employment.

 Skills Bridge Programmes

-The employment rate for adults with learning disabilities and autism remains at less than 6% nationally and we know that many young adults with learning disabilities would like the opportunity to work so they can lead independent and fulfilled lives; this is why the HS4LC Routes to Employment programmes are so important in order to help young people identify and achieve their aspirations.
+The employment rate for adults with learning disabilities remains at less than 6% nationally and we know that many young adults with learning disabilities would like the opportunity to work so they can lead independent and fulfilled lives; this is why the HS4LC Skills Bridge programmes are so important in order to help young people identify and achieve their aspirations.